RachelLeidich/RachelLeidich.github.io/README.md

 This chart was made with chartbuilder using data that can be accessed [here](https://ourworldindata.org/happiness-and-life-satisfaction).

 ![Life Satisfaction in Cantril Ladder vs GDP per capita, 2017](https://github.com/RachelLeidich/RachelLeidich.github.io/blob/main/Life_Satisfaction_in_Cantril_Ladder_vs_GDP_per_capita,_2017_Life_satisfaction_in_Cantril_Ladder_(World_Happiness_Report_2019)_chartbuilder-2.png?raw=true)

+# National Norms for ACT Test Scores
+This chart was made with chartbuilder using data that can be accessed [here](https://www.act.org/content/dam/act/unsecured/documents/MultipleChoiceStemComposite.pdf).
+The motivation behind finding this data is the importance of understanding composite ACT scores and how well students are performing.
+This data illustrates the national rank for a certain ACT score.
+This means that 53% of recent high school graduates who took the ACT achieved a Composte score of 20 or bellow.
+This information is important because the reader can pay attention to national averages which gives them a solid understanding of how scores range especially with lower scores.